carlislerainey/carlislerainey.github.io/cv/index.md

 ## Software

 - `compactr`: an R package for creating graphs with compact axis notation.
+This package has been downloaded more than 6,000 times from the RStudio CRAN mirror.
 [[Overview](http://www.carlislerainey.com/compactr/)]
 [[CRAN](http://cran.r-project.org/web/packages/compactr/index.html)]
 [[Github](ttps://github.com/carlislerainey/compactr)]